Accurate Estimation of Diffusion Coefficients and their Uncertainties from Computer Simulation: Validation

-To demonstrate the complete approximate Bayesian regression scheme, as described above, we present two distinct examples.
-First, we consider a simple 3D-lattice random walk, where the true self-diffusion coefficient $\D$ is specified by the simulation parameters, and a well-converged numerical covariance matrix can be obtained with relatively low computational cost, which allows us to directly compare the estimates produced by our method to ``best case'' estimates from a hypothetical method with access to the true covariance matrix.
-Second, we consider an example real-world system---the lithium-ion solid electrolyte \ce{Li7La3Zr2O12} (LLZO)---which represents an application of our method to a well-studied material of practical interest for solid-state lithium-ion batteries \cite{MuruganEtAl_AngewChemIntEd2007,burbano_sparse_2016,morgan_lattice_2017,SquiresEtAl_PhysRevMater2022}.
+To demonstrate the complete approximate Bayesian regression scheme we present two example use-cases.
+First, we consider a simple 3D-lattice random walk; in this case the true self-diffusion coefficient $\D$ is specified by the simulation parameters and a well-converged numerical covariance matrix can be obtained at relatively low computational cost, allowing us to directly compare the estimates produced by our method to ``best case'' estimates from a hypothetical method with access to the true covariance matrix.
+Second, we consider an example real-world system, the lithium-ion solid electrolyte \ce{Li7La3Zr2O12} (LLZO), which represents an application of our method to a well-studied material of practical interest for solid-state lithium-ion batteries \cite{MuruganEtAl_AngewChemIntEd2007,burbano_sparse_2016,morgan_lattice_2017,SquiresEtAl_PhysRevMater2022}.

-Fig.~\ref{fig:random_walk}a shows the observed MSD from a single 3D-lattice random-walk simulation, along with the estimated posterior distribution of linear models compatible with the observed MSD data, $\prob{\model|\oMSD}$, calculated via Eqns.~\ref{equ:bayes} and \ref{equ:loglike}.
-The corresponding marginal posterior distribution of estimated diffusion coefficients $\prob{\D|\oMSD}$ is shown in Fig.~\ref{fig:random_walk}b; this distribution is approximately Gaussian and is centred on the true self-diffusion coefficient $\D = \num{1}$, demonstrating that for this example trajectory we obtain a good point-estimate of $\D$.
+\Cref{fig:random_walk}a shows the observed MSD from a single 3D-lattice random-walk simulation, along with the estimated posterior distribution of linear models compatible with the observed MSD data, $\prob{\model|\oMSD}$, calculated via \cref{equ:bayes,equ:loglike}.
+The corresponding marginal posterior distribution of estimated diffusion coefficients $\prob{\D|\oMSD}$ is shown in \cref{fig:random_walk}b; this distribution is approximately Gaussian and is centred close to the true self-diffusion coefficient $\D = \num{1}$, demonstrating that for this example trajectory we obtain a good point-estimate of $\D$.